-Epiphyllum anguliger is quite an extraordinary looking cactus.
-This plant is also known as the Fishbone Cactus, the Rick Rack Cactus, and the Zig Zag Cactus, as Epiphyllum anguliger plants produce these marvellous leaves that display a mesmerisingly wavy, zig zag form.
+Epiphyllum anguliger is quite an extraordinary looking cactus!
+This plant is also known as the Fishbone Cactus, the Rick Rack Cactus, and the Zig Zag Cactus, due to their absolutely marvellous leaves that display a mesmerisingly wavy, zig zag form.
+I adore them!

 It’s not only this plant’s leaves that are unusual.
 Epiphyllum anguliger plants are epiphytic.
 Rather than growing in the soil, or in the sand – which is where we think of most cacti growing, these epiphytic cacti grow at the top of trees, in the deciduous tropical forests of Mexico.
-They’re not parasitic plants – Epiphyllum anguliger plants don’t harm other plants; they simply use their host plant to gain a better position in the forest.
+They’re not parasitic plants – Epiphyllum anguliger plants don’t take any sustenance from the plants they grow upon; they simply use their host plant to gain a better position in the forest.
 Their host trees raise the plants up, which creates improved air circulation around the plants and their roots.

 Although Epiphyllum anguliger plants grow as epiphytes in the wild, in cultivation these cacti are usually grown as potted plants.
-If you’re growing Epiphyllum anguliger, you’ll need a gritty, free draining, speciality cactus compost.
+If you’re potting up a Epiphyllum anguliger plant you’ll need a gritty, free draining, peat-free compost.
+To make your own growing media, blend a mix of sharp sand, grit, and sterilised loam or potting compost (aim for around 65-75% grit and sand and the rest loam and peat-free potting compost), or purchase a speciality cactus compost if you prefer.
 Choose a container with a hole at the bottom for drainage.
 Select a pot that’s not too big – it’s better to slightly under-pot this cactus, than to over-pot it.
-Then find a piece of broken pot to cover the drainage hole, to make sure your compost doesn’t wash out of the bottom of your planter.
-Ensure that your compost mix is open and free draining, so that water runs straight through the compost, over your Epiphyllum anguliger plant’s roots and out the bottom of your plant’s pot – you don’t want any water to sit in the bottom of your plant’s pot.
+Next, find a piece of broken pot to cover the drainage hole, to make sure your compost doesn’t wash out of the bottom of your planter.
+Ensure that your compost mix is open, loose, and free draining, so that water runs straight through the compost, over your Epiphyllum anguliger plant’s roots and out the bottom of your plant’s pot – you don’t want any water to sit in the bottom of your plant’s pot.